Thick brane in mimetic $f(T)$ gravity: Tensor perturbations and Localization

-The effective potential and the zero mode of other kinds of $f(T)$ are shown as in Fig.~\ref{Upsi2}, where we have shown the black and blue lines in Fig.~\ref{effective potential21} again in Fig.~\ref{effective potential22}.
-From Fig.~\ref{psi2} we can see that for $f(T)=T$ (the black line) and $f(T)=T_0e^{\frac{T}{T_0}}$ (the red line) there is a platform in the zero mode which is corresponding to the warp factor (see Fig.~\ref{warpfactor2}).
-Comparing the polynomial kind of $f(T)$ with $f(T)=T$, we can see that there is also a split in the zero mode based on the platform.
+For the solutions of the warp factor~(\ref{warp2}), the effective potentials and the zero modes are shown as in Fig.~\ref{Upsi2}.
+From this figure we can see that for $f(T)=T$ (the black line) and $f(T)=T_0e^{\frac{T}{T_0}}$ (the red line) there is a platform in the zero mode which is corresponding to the warp factor (see Fig.~\ref{warpfactor2}).
+Comparing the polynomial kind of $f(T)$ with $f(T)=T$, we can see that there is also a split in the zero mode based on the platform, we call it the cat-like mode.
 So we can conclude that if $f(T)$ takes the polynomial form the zero mode of graviton may have a split.
+For $f(T)=T_0\tanh\left(\frac{T}{T_0}\right)$ (the purple lines in Fig.~\ref{Upsi2}), the effective potential and the zero mode are the same as the case of for $f(T)=T$.
 Besides, we have calculated that $\int^{+\infty}_{-\infty}\psi_0^2(z)dz$ is converged, so they can be localized near the brane for all the three models.

-We take $f(T)=T$ as an example to analyse the effects of the parameter $n$ in the warp factor $A(y)=-n \ln (\cosh (k y))$ on the effective potential and the zero mode.
+We take $f(T)=T$ as an example to analyse the effects of the parameter $n$ in the warp factor~(\ref{warp1}) on the effective potential and the zero mode.
 We can conclude from Fig.~\ref{Upsin} that the depth of the effective potential increases with the parameter $n$.
 As a result, the corresponding zero mode becomes sharper.
-As for the parameter $b$ characterizing the polynomial kind of $f(T)$, the effects can be seen form Fig.~\ref{Upsib}.
+As for the parameter $b$ characterizing the polynomial kind of $f(T)$, the effects can be seen from Fig.~\ref{Upsib}.
 Note that, the two curves with black lines in Figs.~\ref{effective potential1} and~\ref{psi1} are the same as those with blue lines in Figs.~\ref{effective potentialb} and~\ref{psib}, respectively.
-It can be seen that there are two barriers in the effect potential when $b>2$ and the zero modes are all split for $b>1$.
-Besides, the heights of the barrier of the effect potential and the normalized zero mode increase and decrease with the parameter $b$, respectively.
+It can be seen that there are two barriers in the effective potential when $b>2$ and the zero modes are all split for $b>1$.
+Besides, the heights of the barrier of the effective potential and the normalized zero mode increase and decrease with the parameter $b$, respectively.
+We note that the zero mode does not localize near the origin of the extra dimension, but localize near the ``ears" of the cat-like energy density.